 - Buy online, get doorstep delivery

-Artificial intelligence (AI) acts as your online in-store associate by offering personalized guidance and recommendations to your customers.
+Artificial intelligence (AI) acts as your online in-store associate by offering personalized guidance with popups with specific triggers, automated targeted messages, and recommendations to your customers.
 AI uses shoppers’ past purchase history and browsing behavior to show them products they are more likely to purchase.

 Unlike in physical stores, online shoppers can’t try on or physically inspect the product that they intend to buy.
 Augmented reality (AR) helps eliminate this hurdle by letting customers see how a certain product would look on them even before they buy the product.